stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 ```

 - There are two important things to note here:
-     - $1==”chr1” means that column 1 must exactly match “chr1”.
+     - *$1=="chr1"* means that column 1 must exactly match “chr1”.
-     - The “(print $0}” part only happens when the first column is equal to “chr1”
+     - The *"(print $0}"* part only happens when the first column is equal to “chr1”
 - In general, awk commands a made up of two parts:
-     - a pattern (e.g. $1==”chr1”)
+     - a pattern (e.g. $1=="chr1")
-     - an action (e.g. “print $0”)
+     - an action (e.g. "print $0")
           - The pattern defines which line the action is applied to.
 - Actually, in this example, the action could be omitted as awk assumes you want to print the whole line unless told otherwise.
-- Similarly, if the pattern is omitted, awk assumes that the action should be applied to every line, as in the first awk command we used.
+- Similarly, if the pattern is omitted, *awk* assumes that the action should be applied to every line, as in the first awk command we used.

 ```bash
 # In this example we will search for just the genes from chromosome 1.